St Paul’s Cathedral is one of the most famous sights in London, with a dome that has dominated the London skyline for over 300 years.

 Dress code for St Paul’s Cathedral

-There is no dress code for St Paul’s Cathedral.
-Visitors to the Cathedral can wear whatever suits them.
+There is no obligatory dress code for St Paul’s Cathedral in London.

 St Paul’s Cathedral FAQs

-Visitors to this landmark London Cathedral have lots of questions.
+Visitors to this London Cathedral have lots of questions.

 Popular attractions in London